Do not lag behind in accomplishing good deeds

 The friends of Allah Taala, pious people never exposed their deeds for showing the people, nor did they expose it for any foul purpose.
 Rather some saints would perform deeds in such ways so that none but only Allah Taala could know.
-Some used to accomplish such tasks in front of public, which were outwardly regarded as sin and unruly.
-However, in reality those were not sins.
+Some used to accomplish such tasks in front of the public, which were outwardly regarded as a sin and unruly.
+However, in reality, those were not sins.
 Through these tasks, they intended not to be popular in public.

-In Thanvi (R)’s opinion, mid-standard must be followed in case of performing Ibadat.
+In Thanvi (R)’s opinion, mid-standard must be followed in the case of performing Ibadat.
 Everyone should engage in own task and none should pay much attention to exposure and hiding an Ibadat.

 Learn to hate sins, not the sinner

 Those who disobey and violate the rules of Allah Taala must be punished by us, and we should express hatred towards their sins.
 Simultaneously, we must eradicate arrogance from us and express politeness and courtesy towards people.
-Naturally the question arises – how can these two very opposite things be developed?
+Naturally, the question arises – how can these two very opposite things be developed?
 An example would clarify it.
 If there is a verdict against a prince and he has to face death penalty, the executioner will never think that he is more respectful than the prince.
 As we all know that in respect of status, it is not possible for an executioner to become equal to a prince.
 However, the executioner has to perform his duty.
 He has to punish the prince according to the verdict (as the prince has been found guilty).
 Today, in the same way, we also tell off and scold people for their sins.
 It is possible (Allah Taala may forbid!) – any time we will commit such sins!
 In the court of this world today I am blaming and proving others to be guilty for their deeds, but for my wrongdoings, I might be caught and punished even more severely by Allah Taala as a greater sinner in the afterlife.
-Therefore, animosity and hatred should not be towards people, rather against the sins.
+Therefore, animosity and hatred should not be towards people, rather against sins.